Paying taxes sucks!

 With health insurance, there are a lot of folks who already have their premiums taken out pre-tax through payroll check deductions or via an HSA account.

-Those people are not allowed to deduct the premiums on the tax return because that is double-dipping–taking a deduction for something that was already exempt from income tax to being with.
+Those people are not allowed to deduct the premiums on the tax return because that is double-dipping–taking a deduction for something that was already exempt from income tax to begin with.

 And, just like the previous examples, there is nothing any tax app can do to prevent people from breaking the rules.